How to Do a Perfect Squat? Complete Training Plan for Proper Form

 What Muscles Do Squats Work?

 Squats work multiple muscle groups simultaneously, making them one of the most effective exercises for building functional strength and muscle mass.
 Understanding which muscles are involved helps you appreciate why learning how to do a perfect squat provides such comprehensive benefits for your entire body.
+The primary muscles worked include the quadriceps (front thigh), glutes (buttocks), and hamstrings (back thigh).
+These large muscle groups generate the majority of the power needed for standing up from the squatted position while providing stability during the descent.

 Muscle GroupPrimary FunctionSquat RoleDevelopment Benefits